jorgeMFS/canvas/README.md

 bash Compress.sh;
 ```

-## Phylogenetic Trees
+## Cladograms
-The Phylogenetic Trees require GUI application.
+The cladograms require GUI application.
 As such, the reproduction of the trees has to be performed outside of the docker on the Ubuntu system on the /canvas folder:

 ```bash
 chmod +x *.sh